 What happens if you dig a hole straight down into the ground?
-How far do you have to dig to reach the bottom?
+How far until you reach the bottom?
 That’s what Bedtime Math fan Ajax wants to know.
-Well, it depends what you mean by the “bottom.”
-If you just want to dig to the center of the Earth, it’s 3,958 miles to the very middle of that ball.
-But if you want to dig as far as you can until you show up on the other side, it will be twice as far, or 7,916 miles.
-The crazy thing is, the deepest humans have ever dug is just 7 1/2 miles, or less than 1/1000th of the way across!
-By the way, there’s a website called FreeMapTools where you mark your starting point, and it will show you the spot exactly on the other side of Earth where you would pop out.
-Just remember that if you do try this, the center of Earth is a 10,000-degree F blob of iron and nickel, so you’ll need your heat suit.
+Well, it depends what you mean by “bottom.”
+Earth is a ball, so if you want to dig to the center of it, it’s 3,958 miles.
+But if you want to dig all the way through and pop out the other side, it’s twice as far, or 7,916 miles.
+By the way, the deepest humans have ever dug is just 7 1/2 miles, or less than 1/1000th of the way through!
+By the way, the cool website FreeMapTools shows you the spot exactly on the other side of Earth from you.
+Just remember that the center of Earth is a 10,000-degree F blob of metal, so if you do dig down, you’ll need your heat suit.

 Wee ones: If you dig 7 miles down, then dig 1 more mile to beat the record, how far do you dig?